Sugarloaf (band)

 Sugarloaf was an American rock band that originated under the name Chocolate Hair in 1968.
 The band, which formed in Denver, Colorado, scored two Top 10 hits, with the singles "Green-Eyed Lady" and "Don't Call Us, We'll Call You".

 As of 2025, a feature film about the band is being shot in Colorado.
 The film was written by Kyle Lamar of Digital Myle and Stacy Raymond, bassist Bob Raymond’s daughter-in-law.

 History

 Moonrakers and Chocolate Hair

 Lead vocalist and keyboardist Jerry Corbetta, along with guitarist Bob Webber, played together in the Denver-based band the Moonrakers.
 The Moonrakers had previously released four singles on Tower; The Moonrakers had evolved from the early 1960s band the Classics (previously the Surfin' Classics until they dropped their surf music focus).
-Members of all three incarnations would later appear on Sugarloaf songs.
+Members of all three incarnations later appeared on Sugarloaf songs.

 In late 1968, Corbetta and Webber formed the band Chocolate Hair, including drummer Myron Pollock, who'd played previously with Corbetta, plus Webber's friend, bassist Bob Raymond.
-Corbetta had originally started out as a drummer at the age of four before switching over to keyboards by age seven.
-He had returned to the drums while with the Moonrakers, but cited a wish to play keyboards again as a primary reason for leaving to form the new band.
+Corbetta played drums while with the Moonrakers, but cited a wish to play keyboards again as a primary reason for leaving to form the new band.